ovh/docs/pages/web/domains/dns_zone_dkim/guide.en-ca.md

 >
 > If your domain name does not use OVHcloud DNS servers, you will need to modify the DKIM records in the interface of the service provider that manages your domain name configuration.
 >
 > If your domain name is registered with OVHcloud, you can check if it is using the OVHcloud configuration in your [Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca).
-To do this, go to the `DNS servers`{.action} tab, and select the domain concerned.
+To do this, go to the `DNS Zone`{.action} tab, and select the domain concerned.
 >

 ## Instructions